common-workflow-language/cwltool/docs/pythonversions.rst

 Python version before the date outlined in this policy.
 The reasoning for dropping support for a Python version should be outlined here.

-As of February 2022, here are approximate cwltool support periods for across Python versions:
+As of 2023-07-03, here are approximate cwltool support periods for across Python versions:

 ====== ======================